Voices of Lycoming

 Included in the Lycoming College Archives collection are a number of reel-to-reel audio tapes of various speakers at the College from the late 1950s through the early 1970s.
 A small sample of these tapes have been digitized to allow you to hear first hand some of individuals who were significant in the life of the College during that period.

-Click here to select the "Voice" you wish to hear.
+Click the link below to select the "Voice" you wish to hear.